-When the old subscriber’s service is still stuck active, or the new one is walking out the door, StraViso Verify and Ops Cloud clear the conflict in 12 seconds and turn the leaver into a 90-day win-back — all from a chat thread.
+When the old subscriber’s service is still stuck active, or the new one is walking out the door, StraViso Verify and Ops Cloud clear the conflict in session.

 Customer A moves out, but the provisioning system still shows his service as active at the address.
 Customer B tries to move in, and the system blocks the order.
 Every carrier has this — it is called a working-service or active-house conflict.
 Today the fix is a three-day back-and-forth: manual texts to Customer A, manual proof-of-occupancy for Customer B, and human agents chasing both.
 Meanwhile, Customer A quietly cancels and Customer B starts shopping competitors.